JeffOnABike/ecg/writeup.md

 ***Data Processing***<br>
 Problem: many of the sample files have missing ECG data for varying intervals of time.
 A justified solution needs to be implemented as far as filling the missing data.
 Possible solutions:
-	- Repeat most recent data as an inference to what is happening during the interruption
+* Repeat most recent data as an inference to what is happening during the interruption
-	- Fill values with a constant or a random distribution of readings.
+* Fill values with a constant or a random distribution of readings.
 Doing so, however, may have unintended effects features including ECG that will be used to classify episodes.

 ### Annotations

 There are 35 corresponding records of annotations.
 The prefix of the files identify the subject record.
 Each file has '_show_annotations.csv' suffix, and are on the order of KB.
-In addition to other features, each annotation file contains the pertinent features to:
+In addition to other notations, each annotation file contains the pertinent features:
 * 'Seconds' - Duration from recording start in seconds.
 	**This corresponds to the ECG sample data**
 * 'Type' observations which are typically N for normal beats and other letters or symbols for aberrations